optuna/optuna/docs/source/reference/artifacts.rst

 optuna.artifacts
 ================

-The :mod:`~optuna.artifacts` module defines the artifacts store interface.
+The :mod:`~optuna.artifacts` module provides the way to manage artifacts (output files) in Optuna.

 .. autosummary::
    :toctree: generated/